Nagacan/AHT21/README.md

-Update software to the latest version using “sudo apt-get update” Using “sudo raspi-config” changed the password to make sure it was “paul393875” and you can configure it in system configure and then change password.
+Update software to the latest version using “sudo apt-get update” Using “sudo raspi-config” changed the password to make sure it was “paul393875” and you can configure it in system configure and then change password. before you do anything as well. do the sudo raspi config
+Go to:Interfacing Options → I2C → Enable
+then reboot the pi, usingn sudo reboot

  “sudo apt install -y build-essential git libi2c-dev i2c-tools” which is basically just downloading the libraries. (-y automatically confirms the installation, so you don’t have to manually type Y when prompted.)
 - build-essential – Installs essential development tools, including: